Features in Detail

 Cleaning Openings

 Cleaning breaks are recorded as separate openings and subtracted from the running wear duration.
 A lock stays active while the break time is correctly excluded.
-The actual net wear time remains traceable at all times.
+During a break the dashboard shows the remaining time and a button to lock up again; the permitted times of day are set by the keyholder.
+With automatic inspections switched on, the re-lock is followed by an inspection of its own accord.

 Multi-Category Tracking